 I found a little safe box in the garbage some time ago and I would really like to open it.
 The box features some dents and scratches that show some people tried to open it in the past but did not succeed.
-Also, when shaken, it produces some interesting noises that indicate it is not empty and may contain a valuable treasure some cool junk.
+Also, recipe when shaken, ambulance it produces some interesting noises that indicate it is not empty and may contain a valuable treasure some cool junk.

 Of course, there are many ways of achieving this (e.g. cutting holes into its walls, removing the hinges, hiring a locksmith) but I do not want to break the safe, nor do I want to hire anyone to do it in my place.
 Inspired by so many movies, the first thing I tried was to listen to the (nonexistent) clicking of the dial as it turns: it did not work at all.

 Very quickly, I decided that the appropriate way of doing it (given my set of skills) was to have a machine do it in my place.
 So, I decided to build a little manipulator that will test all possible combinations of the safe until it opens up.

 Since this requires precise positioning, I thought a servo motor would be the best choice of actuator (and also because I have some other project ideas involving servos).

 - Male and female headers

 - Power adaptor (4 to 6 VDC)